 Lost in Slow Travel

-Welcome to LoST – the essence of supporting sustainable landscapes and communities through slow travel by walking, pedalling and paddling.
+Welcome to LoST – the essence of supporting sustainable landscapes and communities through our walking, pedalling and paddling.
+LoST is about being lost in slow travel and being LoST means an approach to travel that supports the resilience and sustainability of landscapes and their communities.

-This is the aim of LoST- to travel within a landscape rather than through it.
+Here is the aim of LoST- to travel within a landscape rather than through it.
 To engage with a location rather than tick it off.

-Lost is both a concept and an action – we think and we do.
-The ‘thinking’ bit is really important as our understanding of slow travel by walking, pedalling and paddling, why we do it and what we mean by it, becomes the foundation for our journeys.
+LoST is highly localised, with local benefits to both landscapes and their communities.
+It’s both a concept and an action – we think and we do.
+The ‘thinking’ bit is really important as our understanding of LoST, why we do it and what we mean by it, becomes the foundation for our journeys.
 The ‘doing’ bit is, of course, about how we travel and where we travel – guided by our ‘thinking’ and our understanding.

 When we bring together the thinking and the doing, our own roles as travellers come into sharper focus.
 We can ask ourselves some questions: How can we travel within landscapes, so that we understand more about landscapes, communities and our roles in sustaining both?
 As travellers, what do we need to understand about travel and our own approaches to travel, to be able to contribute to protecting landscapes and their communities?
 My attempts at trying to resolve these questions in my professional life and my own travels have led very specifically to LoST.
 It stems from my 30+ years of professional experience at the intersection of travel, sustainable landscapes and sustainable communities.